BlakeDalmas/webdev_final/source/pc/pc_pages/game_history.rst

 Text-Adventure Games
 --------------------

-Eventually, there came other famous examples such as Pong and Pacman.
-However, some of the earliest examples of PC games were the text-adventure games.
+Eventually, other famous games such as Pong and Pacman came out.
+However, some of the earliest games played on PC were text-adventure games.
 Specifically, the first known example, "Colossal Cave Adventure" was made in 1976 by Will Crowther for the PDP-10 Mainframe.